garthtarr/mplot/README.md

 If you use this package to inform your model selection choices, please use the following citation:

-* Tarr G, Mueller S and Welsh AH (2017). “mplot: An R package for graphical model stability and variable selection.” _Journal of Statistical Software_.
-In press, <URL: http://arxiv.org/abs/1509.07583>.
+- Tarr G, Müller S and Welsh AH (2018). "mplot: An R Package for Graphical Model Stability and Variable Selection Procedures." _Journal of Statistical Software_, **83**(9), pp. 1–28. doi: 10.18637/jss.v083.i09.

 From R you can use: